The Amazon can have a mysterious nature for first-time visitors.

-The Rio Negro is the Amazon’s largest tributary and is home to some fantastic sections of tropical wilderness.
+The Rio Negro is the Amazon’s largest tributary and is home to a fantastic section of tropical wilderness.

 All the cabins and the salon are then air conditioned to keep you comfortable on your cruise.
-The walls of the suites and salon are solid wood with raised and varnished panelling.
+The walls of the suites and salon are solid wood with raised and varnished paneling.

 The Tucano offers cruises of 4 and 6 nights from Manaus, Brazil.

 Here is our summary of recommended rainforest lodges to experience the Amazon Rainforest.

 Currently, TourTheTropics.com cannot help you book this experience.
 However, you can visit the tour operator's website for more information.